xbeat/Machine-Learning/README.md

 The Machine Learning Workflow

 Machine learning is a powerful tool for solving complex problems.
 This slideshow will guide you through the complete workflow of building a machine learning model using Python, from data preparation to model deployment.

+## Deep Learning's Impact on Computer Vision

+Introduction to Computer Vision and Deep Learning

+Computer vision has indeed been greatly impacted by deep learning, but it's important to note that it's not the only success story in the field.
+While deep learning has revolutionized many aspects of computer vision, there are other important techniques and approaches as well.
+Let's explore the evolution of computer vision and the role of deep learning in its advancement.

+## Evaluating Clustering Quality with Silhouette Score

+Understanding Clustering and Silhouette Score

+Clustering is an unsupervised machine learning technique used to group similar data points together.
+The Silhouette Score is a metric that evaluates the quality of these clusters.
+It measures how well each data point fits within its assigned cluster compared to other clusters.
+This score ranges from -1 to 1, where values close to 1 indicate well-defined clusters, values around 0 suggest overlapping clusters, and negative values might indicate incorrect cluster assignments.

 ## Calculating Optimal Sunscreen Application